JayeshRocks/ClockDock/README.md

 3. Leave it open

 On desktop, move the cursor near the digits to interact with the clock.
-On mobile, the experience remains calm and static.
+On touch devices, drag your finger across the screen to interact naturally.

 ---